 Real estate is more than just buying and selling homes.

-There are a lot of other potential issues when it comes to real estate that go beyond buying and selling, and this is where an experienced real estate attorney can make a big difference.
+There are a lot of other potential issues when it comes to real estate that goes beyond buying and selling, and this is where an experienced real estate attorney can make a big difference.
 These issues can include:

 - Landlord-tenant disputes